 Role-play builds confidence and communication skills, and it can be used to explore the options available to young adults after compulsory education.
-This next activity is aimed for people that have dropped out of school, as a way of reflecting on their future.
+This next activity is aimed at people who have dropped out of school, as a way of reflecting on their future.

 1 hour, depending on the number of participants.

 this activity can be made both outside and inside.

 teamwork, and communication through theatrical acting (groups of maximum 5 people).

 improving communication in groups, improving teamwork, reflecting on options for the future.